-The bottom line is that choosing the right place to buy your coverage often goes hand-in-hand with getting the right coverage.
-So here are a few things to consider before you choose where you buy your aviation insur-ance.
+Here are a few things to consider before you choose where you buy your aviation insurance.

 Who are the players?

-Insurance companies: Insurance companies are the ones who provide the insurance.
+Insurance carriers are the ones who provide the insurance.
 They set the premiums, they decide who they want to cover (and who they don’t), they write the policies (or maybe their lawyers do), and they pay your claim (if you have one).
 Many insurance companies don’t sell direct, but some (like Avemco) do.

 So, as you can see, choosing a broker makes a lot of sense.
 But…